Spomky-Labs/defuse-generator/doc/Use.md

 # How to use #

-To use this random string generator, you just have to create an instance of the `DefuseGenerator` class and use it.
+To use this random string generator, you just have to call the static method `getRandomString` of the class `Security\DefuseGenerator`.

 ```php
 <?php